rabbitmq/rabbitmq-website/site/mochiweb.md

 ## Example

-In the following `rabbit.config`, the management API and its command-line tool are assigned to different listeners, and the command-line tool is given an explicit path prefix.
+In the following `rabbitmq.config`, the management API and its command-line tool are assigned to different listeners, and the command-line tool is given an explicit path prefix.